Why It Works

 Traditionally, char siu is hung from spikes on the roof of a wood-burning oven and roasted vertically so fat can drip down and baste it as it cooks.
 At home, roasting them in the oven gets the job done.
 Start ribs on a rack set in a baking sheet covered with aluminum foil to prevent excessive moisture loss, then finish by removing the foil, cranking up the heat, and letting the sweet marinade caramelize the exterior.

-- 1 full rack St. Louis-style spareribs, cut into individual ribs (about 3 pounds total)
+1 full rack St. Louis-style spareribs, cut into individual ribs (about 3 pounds total) (see note)

-Sprinkle five-spice powder evenly over ribs and rub into them until thoroughly and evenly coated.
+Sprinkle five-spice powder evenly over ribs and rub until thoroughly coated.
 Set ribs aside.

 Combine hoisin sauce, shaoxing wine, soy sauce, and honey in a gallon-sized zipper lock bag.
 Add ribs to bag and mix until evenly coated.
 Seal bag, transfer to refrigerator, and let ribs marinate at least overnight and up to three nights.